-Kay is a financial engineer.
+Kay is a financial technologist and engineer.
 He develops stochastic financial models, designs statistical methods for analyzing financial data, examines simulation and other numerical algorithms for solving the associated computational problems, and performs empirical analyses.
 Much of Kay's work is driven by important applications in areas such as credit risk management, investment management, and, most recently, housing finance.
-His research has been funded by the National Science Foundation, JP Morgan, State Street, Morgan Stanley, American Express, and several other organizations.
+His research has been funded by the National Science Foundation, JP Morgan, State Street, Morgan Stanley, Swiss Re, American Express, Moody's, and several other organizations.

 Kay has published numerous articles in operations research, probability, and finance journals.
 He has coauthored five United States patents